 1. Being lazy: Does one’s laziness ever have its perks?
 Rarely.
 Psychologists from Australia, the US and Singapore polled over 5,500 singles on their relationship dealbreakers to find that, while men are primarily turned off by a disheveled and unclean appearance, 72 percent of women see laziness as the most glaring of red flags.
 So drink some coffee and do something already.

-2. Having poor grammar: With the prevalence of online dating, spelling has become critical.
+2. Having poor spelling and grammar: With the prevalence of online dating, using words correctly has become critical.
 Research by Match.com (which surveyed over 5,000 single women) found that an overwhelming 96 percent rate good grammar as the most important trait, beating out confidence and even the condition of one’s teeth.
 Proofreading company Grammarly further supported this insight, with research confirming that men who have as little as two spelling mistakes in their dating profiles hurt their chances of getting a response by 14 percent.

 3. Shaving your legs: According to a survey from Women’s Health magazine, half of women think men shouldn’t touch their leg hair.
 And yet, trimming is aiiight.
 Just under 30 percent of women appreciate it—and prefer it to clean-shaven dudes.